greenwood-capital-tagline-logo

 A. Description of the Advisory Firm

 Greenwood Capital Associates, LLC is a limited liability company organized under the state laws of South Carolina.
-Greenwood Capital was formed and registered with the Securities and Exchange Commission (SEC) in 2001.
-At that time, we acquired substantially all the assets of Greenwood Capital Associates, Inc., an independent registered investment adviser founded in 1983.
-Greenwood Capital is principally owned by TCB Corporation (“TCB”), which acquired its ownership interest on July 31, 2008.
+Established in 1983 as Greenwood Capital Associates, Inc., an independent registered investment adviser, it was reorganized and registered with the Securities and Exchange Commission (SEC) in 2001.
+Today, Greenwood Capital is principally owned by TCB Corporation (“TCB”), which acquired its ownership interest on July 31, 2008.
 While TCB is the majority owner of Greenwood Capital, it is not its operator; and as an owner with a long-term horizon, TCB is committed to ensuring we continue as an independent adviser.
 There are six active employee owners in the Firm.

-We manage more than $1.4 billion in assets (as of 2.28.2023).
-Our Wealth team of Private Client Advisors provides (B.1) investment advisory services for individuals, families, foundations, endowments and trusts.
-Our team of Investment Managers develops and provides (B.2) investment management for institutional clients, including municipalities, healthcare providers, charitable foundations, and higher education institutions, as well as our Wealth clients.
-In addition to direct retirement advice and investment management, we also provide (B.3) group qualified retirement planning consulting services and optional group retirement plan investment management through a third-party administrator.
+As of March 1, 2024, Greenwood Capital manages more than $1.6 billion in investment assets.
+Our Wealth team of Private Client Advisors provides (B.1) financial planning and (B.2) investment advisory services for individuals, families, foundations, endowments, and trusts.
+Our team of Investment Managers develops and provides (B.3) investment management for institutional clients, including municipalities, healthcare providers, charitable foundations, and higher education institutions, as well as our Wealth clients.
+In addition to direct retirement advice and investment management, we also provide (B.4) group qualified retirement planning consulting services and optional group retirement plan investment management through a third-party administrator.

 B. Types of Advisory Services

-Our Private Client Advisors provide investment advice to you about your investment assets based on your individual needs, as shared by you through various client profile questions.
-Depending on if you are a natural person or an institution, and the complexity of your financial situation and specific service requests, advisors will typically document and review the following information: (1) financial situation, (2) risk tolerance, (3) investment horizon, (4) liquidity needs, (5) tax considerations, (6) investment objectives, (7) estate considerations; and, (8) any other issues important to you.
-You should also notify us promptly of any changes in your financial situation, investment objectives, or needs.
+Our Private Client Advisors offer investment advice tailored to your individual needs, based on information provided through client profile questions.
+This includes assessing your financial situation, risk tolerance, investment horizon, liquidity needs, tax considerations, investment objectives, estate considerations, and any other relevant issues.
+You should promptly inform us of any changes in your financial situation, investment objectives, or needs.

-Based on the nature of our relationship with you and your specific needs, a Private Client Advisor can also provide additional advisory services as described below:
+Additionally, based on the nature of our relationship with you and your specific needs, a Private Client Advisor can also provide additional advisory services, such as Financial Planning (as described above) and Retirement Advice:

 2. Institutional Investment Management

-Sub-Advisory Services: A sub-advisory relationship occurs when we contract with another Registered Investment Adviser, Broker-Dealer, or Custodian to provide discretionary investment advisory services to their advisory clients.
+Sub-Advisory Services: We engage in sub-advisory relationships to provide discretionary investment advisory services to clients of other Registered Investment Advisers, Broker-Dealers, or Custodians.
 As the sub-adviser, we manage these accounts in accordance with the investment direction provided by the client’s investment adviser.

-Dual Contract: We act as a portfolio manager for dual contract programs in which the advisory client has hired both their financial adviser and us to manage their investment assets.
-These clients sign our Managed Account Program Agreement.
+Dual Contract: We act as a portfolio manager for dual contract programs in which the advisory client has hired both their financial adviser and us to manage their investment assets (as indicated by our Managed Account Program Agreement).
 Under this Agreement, we typically meet with the client’s financial adviser and not the advisory client.
 As the investment manager, we manage these accounts in accordance with the investment direction provided by the client’s investment adviser of record.

 Selection of Other Advisers: In some instances, in order to further diversify a client’s investment portfolio in accordance with a client’s investment policy statement, we will recommend a client utilize additional money manager(s) via a sub-advisory or direct relationship.